ADN Degree – Associate Degree in Nursing Programs

 Jobs for ADN Graduates

-After completing an Associate’s Degree in Nursing (ADN), many nursing students are eager to begin their careers.
-Generally, RNs with ADNs take on numerous responsibilities like taking health histories, giving medication, ordering tests, providing patient instructions, and assisting doctors with exams.
+Many nursing students are eager to begin their careers after completing an associate’s degree in nursing (ADN).
+RNs with ADNs generally take on numerous responsibilities, such as taking health histories, giving medication, ordering tests, providing patient instructions, and assisting doctors with exams.

 While some jobs may require further education, there are numerous positions for ADN graduates.
 Here are three jobs for ADN graduates: